1jour1vin

 Champagne: the star of the holiday season in France!

-As is the case every year, the end of the year is a crucial period for champagne sales.
+As is the case every year, the end of the year is a crucial time for champagne sales.
 It must be said that this bubbly drink is inextricably linked to Christmas and New Year’s Eve.
 In France, it can be found on almost every table, as it is synonymous with festivity and joy.
 And even though producers and houses are trying to make this sparkling wine more accessible by emphasizing that it can be enjoyed at any time—not just during holidays and celebrations (weddings, baptisms, etc.)—it remains ubiquitous at the end of the year.
 Similarly, organic and eco-friendly vintages have recently become available, so there’s something for everyone!

 A must-have festive drink this time of year